-b) Deputy Title IX Coordinator for Regional Campuses, including Wayne College Mr. Gordon Holly serves at Assistant Dean of Student Success and Deputy Title IX Coordinator for Wayne College.
+c) Deputy Title IX Coordinator for Regional Campuses, including Wayne College Mr. Gordon Holly serves at Assistant Dean of Student Success and Deputy Title IX Coordinator for Wayne College.
 Mr. Holly meets with both complainants and respondents from the regional campuses, including Wayne College.
 Mr. Holly may implement interim measures of support for both parties, when necessary to stop and prevent the effects of gender-based misconduct.
 Mr. Holly also refers formal complaints to the Office of Student Conduct and Community Standards.
-Mr. Holly can be reached at Wayne College, Boyer HPE Building, E242, (330) 972-8740 or gholly@uakron.edu.
+Mr. Holly can be reached at Boyer HPE Bldg E242, The University of Akron Wayne College, Orrville, OH 44667-9758, (330) 972-8740 or gholly@uakron.edu.

-c) Deputy Title IX Coordinator for Athletics
+d) Deputy Title IX Coordinator for Athletics